ayezinhtun/1cng-protal-user-guide/docs/VM Snapshots/Create Instance Snapshot.md

 ### <span style={{ color: '#003366' }}>Create Snapshot</span>

 - Choose the desired **Billing Cycle** for your snapshot.
-You can choose either Hourly or Monthly.
+Snapshots and backups support only Hourly billing cycles.
+The only billing rule supported is Fixed Prorata.
+- Only one package per zone is supported for VM Snapshot, BS Snapshot, and VM Backup.
+Automatic VM backups cost 20% of the virtual machine price if enabled from the admin.
 - Verify all the configuration details and review the price summary.
 Click on **Take Snapshot** to create the snapshot of the virtual machine instance.

 ![Create Snapshot](images/stackconsole-create-snapshot-vm-instance-snapshot-takesnap.png)